jacobjameson/cookiecutter-project/README.md

 Input Value        | Description
 -------------------|----------------------------------------------------------------------------------------------------------------------------------------
-`paper_title`      | Title of the paper.
-Example: "Academic Research Project" `project_acronym`  | Acronym for the project, used as a short-hand for reference.
+`project_acronym`  | Acronym for the project, used as a short-hand for reference.
 Default: "ARP" `full_name`        | Your full name, added to the Latex file.
 Other authors will have to be manually added to the Latex.
 Default: "Jacob Jameson"
 `email`            | Your email address, added to the Latex file.
 Other authors will have to be manually added to the Latex.
 Default: "jacobjameson@g.harvard.edu"